Levulan Kerastick (Topical)

 - Burning, crawling, itching, numbness, prickling, “pins and needles,” stinging, or tingling feelings

-- darkening of treated skin
+- darkening or lightening of the treated skin

 - skin sore

-- small red raised itchy bumps
+- small, red, raised, itchy bumps

-- swelling of skin
+- swelling of the skin

-- open sore on skin
+- open sore on the skin

 - pus filled blister or pimple